Version: 1.1 | 02 April 2022

-The Software-as-a-Service platform TRONITY (hereinafter "Platform") is provided by TRONITY UG (haftungsbeschränkt), Kranichweg 1, 76694 Forst (hereinafter "we" or "us") as the controller within the meaning of the applicable data protection law.
+The Cloud Software or SaaS (Software as a Service) TRONITY (hereinafter "TRONITY") is provided by TRONITY GmbH, Julius-Hatry-Straße 1, 68163 Mannheim (hereinafter "we" or "us") as the controller within the meaning of the applicable data protection law.

-Within the framework of the services offered via the Platform, we enable you to store, evaluate and analyse the vehicle data provided.
+Within the framework of the services offered via TRONITY, we enable you to store, evaluate and analyse the vehicle data provided.

-When using the Platform, we process personal data about you.
+When using TRONITY, we process personal data about you.
 By personal data is meant all information relating to an identified or identifiable natural person.
-Because the protection of your privacy when using the Platform is important to us, we would like to use the following information to inform you which personal data we process when you use the Platform and how we handle this data.
+Because the protection of your privacy when using TRONITY is important to us, we would like to use the following information to inform you which personal data we process when you use TRONITY and how we handle this data.
 In addition, we inform you about the legal basis for processing your data and, insofar as processing is necessary to protect our legitimate interests, also about our legitimate interests.

-You can download this data protection declaration at any time under the menu item innerhalb der Plattform aufrufen.
+You can view this data protection declaration at any time under the menu item “Privacy” in TRONITY .

 1. Information on the processing of your data

-Certain information is already processed automatically as soon as you use the Platform.
+Certain data is already processed automatically as soon as you use TRONITY.
 In the following we have listed for you exactly which personal data is processed:

-1.1 Information that is automatically collected on the Platform
+1.1 Data that is automatically collected on TRONITY

-Within the scope of your use of the Platform, we automatically collect certain data that is required for the use of the Platform.
+Within the scope of your use of TRONITY, we automatically collect certain data that is required for the use of TRONITY.
 These include:

-This data is automatically transmitted to us, but not stored, (1) to provide you with the service and related features; (2) to improve the functions and features of the platform; and (3) to prevent and correct misuse and malfunctions.
+This data is automatically transmitted to us, but not stored, (1) to provide you with the service and related features, (2) to improve the functions and features of TRONITY, and (3) to prevent and correct misuse and malfunctions.
 This data processing is justified by the fact that (1) the processing is necessary for the fulfilment of the contract between you as the data subject and us in accordance with Art.
 6 Para.
-1 lit. b) GDPR for the use of the platform, or (2) we have a legitimate interest in ensuring the functionality and error-free operation of the platform and in being able to offer a service in line with the market and interests, which in this case outweighs your rights and interests in the protection of your personal data in accordance with Art.
+1 lit. b) GDPR for the use of TRONITY, or (2) we have a legitimate interest in ensuring the functionality and error-free operation of TRONITY and in being able to offer a service in line with the market and interests, which in this case outweighs your rights and interests in the protection of your personal data in accordance with Art.
 6 Para.
 1 lit. f) GDPR.

 1.2 Creation of a user account (registration) and login

-When you create a user account or register, we use your name and e-mail address to grant you access to your user account and to manage it ("Mandatory Information").
+When you create a user account or login, we use your name and e-mail address to grant you access to your user account and to manage it ("mandatory information").
 This information is required for the conclusion of the user contract.
 If you do not provide this information, you will not be able to create a user account.

-In addition, we require further data (hereinafter referred to as "vehicle access data") such as the vehicle manufacturer and the access data (depending on the manufacturer, user name/email and password or token) which the user uses in the mobile application or the vehicle manufacturer's website in order to connect the vehicle to the platform and to provide our services.
+In addition, we require further data (hereinafter referred to as "vehicle access data") such as the vehicle manufacturer and the credentials (depending on the manufacturer, username/e-mail and password or token) which you use in the mobile application or the vehicle manufacturer's website in order to connect the vehicle to TRONITY and to provide our services.

-We use the vehicle access data to connect the vehicle with the platform, to collect the vehicle data and to process it on the platform.
+We use the vehicle access data to connect the vehicle with TRONITY, to collect the vehicle data and to process it on TRONITY.

-This data processing is justified by the fact that (1) the processing is necessary for the fulfilment of the contract between you as data subject and us in accordance with Art.
+This data processing is justified by the fact that (1) the processing is necessary for the fulfilment of the user contract between you as data subject and us in accordance with Art.
 6 para.
-1 lit. b) GDPR for the use of the platform, or (2) we have a legitimate interest in ensuring the functionality and error-free operation of the platform, which outweighs your rights and interests in the protection of your personal data within the meaning of Art.
+1 lit. b) GDPR for the use of TRONITY, or (2) we have a legitimate interest in ensuring the functionality and error-free operation of TRONITY, which outweighs your rights and interests in the protection of your personal data within the meaning of Art.
 6 para.
 1 lit. f) GDPR.

-1.3 Collection of vehicle data and use of the platform
+1.3 Collection of vehicle data and use of TRONITY

-With the vehicle access data provided by the user, the service logs on to the interface offered by the respective vehicle manufacturer.
-The data of the respective vehicle are collected via the interface (hereinafter referred to as "vehicle data") and processed on the platform for display and evaluation by the user.
+With the vehicle access data provided by you, our service logs on to the interface offered by the respective vehicle manufacturer.
+The data of the respective vehicle are collected via the interface (hereinafter referred to as "vehicle data") and processed on TRONITY for display and evaluation by you.

 The processing is carried out exclusively for the purpose of providing the service.
-This data processing is justified by the fact that the processing is necessary for the fulfilment of the contract between you as a data subject and us pursuant to Art.
+This data processing is justified by the fact that the processing is necessary for the fulfilment of the user contract between you as a data subject and us pursuant to Art.
 6 para.
-1 lit. b) GDPR for the use of the platform.
+1 lit. b) GDPR for the use of TRONITY.

 1.4 Optional features

-We offer various optional functions on the platform (e.g. anonymous release of the battery capacity history together with the technical characteristics to allow comparison with identical batteries), which can be individually activated and deactivated by the user.
-Insofar as the user activates a function on the platform, he also gives his consent (Art.
+We offer various optional functions on TRONITY, which can be individually activated and deactivated by you as user.
+Insofar as you activate a function on TRONITY, you also give your consent (Art.
 6 Para.
-1 letter a DS-GVO) to the respective data processing.
+1 letter a GDPR) to the respective data processing.
 The respective consent can be withdrawn at any time by deactivating the respective function.

 1.5 Order our newsletter

 Based on your consent (Art.
 6 para.
-1 a DS-GVO), we will be pleased to inform you about current news on our platform in our newsletter.
+1 a GDPR), we will be pleased to inform you about current news about TRONITY and us in our newsletter.

 To receive a newsletter, you must enter your name and e-mail address and may enter and send further voluntary information.
 Once you have submitted your e-mail address, you will receive an e-mail from us to the e-mail address you have provided, in which you must click on a confirmation link to verify the e-mail address you have provided.

 Your data will only be stored by us for the purpose of sending our newsletter.
-In addition, we store your IP address and the date of your registration in order to be able to prove your newsletter registration in case of doubt.
+In addition, we store your IP address and the date of your registration to be able to prove your news- letter registration in case of doubt.

 You can unsubscribe from the newsletter at any time by clicking on the unsubscribe link in the footer of the newsletter.